-Marie curie 1867 to 1934 when considering famous women scientists, no other name can match up to that of Marie Curie, the Polish-French Scientist who became the first woman and so far, the only women win Nobel Prize twice and, in the disciplines, schoolchildren in every country study about her achievements at one point or the other Marie Curie was famous for her studies in radioactivity.
+Marie Curie 1867 to 1934 When considering famous women scientists, no other name can match up to that of Marie Curie, the Polish-French Scientist who became the first woman and so far, the only woman to win Nobel Prize twice and, in the discipline, to schoolchildren in every country study about her achievements at one point or the other Marie Curie was famous for her studies in radioactivity.

 She and her spouse Pierre Curie discovered the element alone I am and radium.
 She was awarded the Physics Nobel in 1903 along with Pierre and Henri Becquerel for studies in radioactivity.

-Marie went on to win the chemistry Nobel in 1911 for discovery and isolation of radium overexposure to radiation during her study led to her death from Leukemia at the age of 66.
+Marie went on to win the Chemistry Nobel in 1911 for the discovery and isolation of radium overexposure to radiation during her study led to her death from Leukemia at the age of 66.